-Students are responsible for checking the course OWL Brightspace site on a regular basis for news and updates.
-This is the primary method by which information will be disseminated to all students enrolled in the course.
+Students are responsible for checking the course OWL Brightspace site (https://westernu.brightspace.com/d2l/login) on a regular basis for news and updates.
+This is the primary method by which information will be disseminated to all students in the class.
+Otherwise, we will be using email for any questions, discussion, etc.